 Onion White Rot

 White rot is a serious fungal disease.
-The spores can survive in the soil for eight years so normal crop rotations are not effective even as a deterrent.
+The spores can survive in the soil for fifteen years so normal crop rotations are not effective even as a deterrent.
 The disease is very easily transferred from one patch of soil to another on your boots or even adhering to minute particles of soil on a spade.

 The fungus causes a white mould to grow on the base of the plant, ruining it for storing or eating.
 Once contracted, there is no cure for white rot available to gardeners and affected onions should be disposed of.
 Do not compost them as the spores may well survive and you’ll spread the problem around the plot.
 Dispose of in the rubbish bin or as kitchen waste if your council run a bio-digester.
 Otherwise you can burn them in an incinerator but be sure they’re burnt to ash.

-Since you cannot grow on infected soil for eight years you need to consider alternatives such as using a completely separate plot of land or constructing a deep raised bed and filling with clean topsoil / compost.
+Since you cannot grow on infected soil for fifteen years you need to consider alternatives such as using a completely separate plot of land or constructing a deep raised bed and filling with clean topsoil / compost.

 Armillatox or Jeyes Fluid and White Rot